Activated Charcoal Benefits

 Curing or even preventing a hangover

-Many charcoal fans take the product to either help inhibit or avoid a hangover.
+Many charcoal fans take the product to either help inhibit or avoid a hangover and even expedite recovery from one.
 Again, the logic for doing so is based on its ability to bind.
 Anyone who has enjoyed a tipple will know that alcohol doesn’t hang about in the stomach.
 It moves very quickly to the liver, where it then enters the bloodstream and proceeds to the brain and other areas of the body.
 Whether charcoal can wield its full magic will depend on when you take it, how much you have drunk and how your body processes both alcohol and charcoal.
 That said, this study indicates that it may help the kidney, serving to filter out undigested toxins.
 Whilst science again is lagging behind clinical evidence, bon vivants swear by its efficacy, taking four capsules with a pint of water as a nightcap, followed by the same, first thing in the morning, with a hangover smoothie chaser after that.

 Treating diarrhoea with activated charcoal